 If you’re depositing a few million, GlobalBanks has bankers that will fly to you, sign the papers, and welcome you as a client… literally.
 And depending on the bank and your risk profile, sometimes an in-person meeting can be waived entirely or done via video call.
 (If you’re a GlobalBanks Insider and want help, just fill out a request form from your Insider Dashboard and we’ll lay out all the options for you.)

-If you’re depositing under $1 million, opening a bank account in Luxembourg online is still possible.
+If you’re depositing under $1 million, opening an account in Luxembourg online is still possible.
 But again, it’s going to boil down to the bank and banker you choose and your risk profile.
-We discuss how to do this, along with specific banking options and account opening solutions in our Premium Banking Reports located in the GlobalBanks Insider Library.
+We discuss how to do this, along with specific banking options and opening solutions in our Premium Banking Reports located in the GlobalBanks Insider Library.

-Generally, if you’re depositing enough money and plan on investing, opening a bank account in Luxembourg online is possible.
+Generally, if you’re depositing enough money and plan on investing, opening an account in Luxembourg online is possible.

 The best banking options for expats in Luxembourg will ultimately depend on what’s important to you and what type of account you’re opening.